a-kov/ICO-tracking-cycle-for-Radar/README.md

 * _Description._ Systems that initially demonstrate a clear or at least some potential to deliver an interesting and valuable product worth investing into.
 * _Selection criteria._ The indicator used to define the system’s initial potential will be the quality of a whitepaper or of a Proof of Concept code.
 A system should also comply with the following minimal requirements: a published whitepaper or a Proof of Concept code, open source code policy, autonomous decentralized system on blockchain with economic incentives introduced via a token.
 * _Work approach._ By the end of the Radar tracking cycle, a system should be very well verified.
 As to systems that raise some concerns initially, cyber·Fund will follow up their development and can re-evaluate their potential later.
 As part of the verification process, an ICO report will be prepared on each system planning to raise funds via ICO.
-The report will be published on [cyber·Blog] (https://blog.cyber.fund/Cyber.Blog).
+The report will be published on [cyber·Blog](https://blog.cyber.fund/Cyber.Blog).
 Projects that look most promising for investors will be granted more attention in a report.
 The projects from this Group should be handled on a first priority basis.

 #### Group 2: "Purgatory" / "Laundry"